alanwsmith/typing-rust.alanwsmith.com/src/hello-world/index.md

 }
 ```

-The first thing to point out is that it's a complete
-Rust program.
-When you type it into the
-Code Runner and hit Run the code is compiled and
-executed directly.
+Those three lines of code are a complete

-It may be simple, but you've officially written Rust.
+program.
+It maybe simple, but you've officially
+written Rust.

+Every "Source Code" block is a full program too.
+They would run the same on your computer if you
+installed Rust and ran them from local files.